amolenk/docs/docs/architecture/dapr-for-net-developers/secrects-buildingblock.md

 string connectionString = secrets["customerdb"];
 ```

 You need to specify the name of the secret store component to use and the name of the secret you want to retrieve.
 The metadata is optional and differs per secret store.
 Notice that you always receive a dictionary as result.
-This is because some secret stores support storing multiple key-value pairs in a secret.
+This is because some secret stores support storing multiple key/value pairs in a secret.
 In the example, we extract the secret named `customerdb` to get the connection-string.

 The .NET SDK also offers a .NET configuration provider for working with secrets.
-The provider is available in the *Dapr.Extensions.Configuration* nuget package.
-In the following code-snippet, you see an example of registering the secrets configuration provider in the `Program.cs` of an ASP.NET WebAPI application:
+The provider is available in the *Dapr.Extensions.Configuration* NuGet package.
+In the following code snippet, you see an example of registering the secrets configuration provider in the `Program.cs` of an ASP.NET Web API application:

 ```csharp
 public static IHostBuilder CreateHostBuilder(string[] args) =>